linode/manager/src/api/generic/README.md

     // 'configs' here DOES come from the name! api.linodes.configs.all([linodeId])
-    // note that for all/one we pass an array of ids, the "path" to the resource api.linodes.configs.one([linodeId, configId])
+    // note that for all/page/one we pass an array of ids, the "path" to the resource api.linodes.configs.one([linodeId, configId]);
+    api.linodes.configs.page(2, [linodeId]);
     // for post/put/delete we pass the "path" ids as separate arguments api.linodes.configs.post(data, linodeId, configId);